xiix0/scam/README.md

-Whenever you find that you are on the side of the majority, it is time to reform.
+The difference between the right word and the almost right word is the difference between lightning and the lightning bug.
 		-- Mark Twain